Message to Jurors

 Your employer cannot fire or otherwise penalize you for performing jury duty.
 Some employers compensate their employees for the time they are gone for jury duty.
 Contact your employer to find out your company's policy.
 The Court will give you a work excuse when you leave.

-You will receive a $20.00 voucher from Marion Municipal Court for appearing on the given day for jury duty whether you are selected to serve or not.
+You will receive a $15.00 voucher from Marion Municipal Court for a full day of jury duty and $10.00 for half a day of jury duty.
 To redeem the voucher, you will need to take it to the Marion County Auditor's Office, which is located in the Marion County Building directly across the street from the City Hall Building.

 How long will I be there?